Terminology

 Delivery guarantees

-A "delivery guarantee" refers to the assurance that data processed by Decodable will be delivered to its intended destination(s) in a reliable and consistent manner, without loss or duplication.
+A "delivery guarantee" refers to the assurance that data processed by Decodable will be delivered to its intended sinks in a reliable and consistent manner, without loss or duplication.
 The delivery guarantee varies depending on the connector that you are using to receive or send data.
 There are two types of delivery guarantees.

 • At-least-once delivery: With this delivery guarantee, Decodable ensures that each event in a data stream is processed at least once, even if failures occur during processing.
 This guarantee ensures that all data is eventually delivered, but it might result in duplicate events being delivered in certain situations.